-During student teaching, the cooperating teacher plays a pivotal role.
-The cooperating teacher should be a model of effective teaching practices and be able to offer the student teacher high-quality feedback and guidance.
-To ensure that the cooperating teacher is up to this challenge, teacher prep programs should convey clearly that a cooperating teacher should be an effective instructor (as measured by evidence of student learning3) and a capable mentor of adults.
+During student teaching, the cooperating teacher (the teacher of record in the classroom) plays a pivotal role.
+The cooperating teacher should be a model of effective teaching practices and be able to offer the student teacher highquality feedback and guidance.
+To ensure that the cooperating teacher is up to this challenge, teacher prep programs should convey clearly that a cooperating teacher should be an effective instructor (as measured by evidence of student learning4) and a capable mentor of adults.